cvs-health/testilo/README.md

 ### `merge`

-Testaro runs _jobs_.
-A job gives Testaro instructions.

-Sometimes you may want Testaro to perform a set of tests on multiple targets.
-The `merge` utility in Testilo facilitates this.
-It creates Testaro jobs out of a _script_ and a _batch_.
+The `merge` utility is useful when you want Testaro to perform the same set of operations on multiple hosts.
+For example, you may want the same tests run on multiple web pages.
+You would have a single script, and you would want multiple jobs created from it.
+Each job would target one host, and, for that purpose, any `url` command in the script would be modified so that its properties are those of that host.
+The `merge` utility (similar to mail merge in office applications) does this.
+It creates Testaro jobs out of a script and a _batch_.

-A script tells Testaro where to go and what to do.
-If the where-to-go part identifies a specific URL, the script can be a job, ready for Testaro to run.
-But the where-to-go part can also be generic, such as `http://*.*`.
-Then the script needs to be converted to a job by having its generic destination replaced with a specific URL.
-A batch is a list of _hosts_ (URLs and metadata).
-Merging a batch and a script means generating from the script as many jobs as there are hosts in the batch.
-In each job, one host from the batch becomes the specific target.

-A script is a JSON file representing a `script` object, which contains a sequence of _commands_.
-Scripts are documented in detail in the Testaro `README.md` file.

-A batch is a JSON file representing a `batch` object, which contains an array of _hosts_.
-Each host is an object with three properties:
+A batch is a JSON-format file representing a `batch` object, which contains an array of _hosts_.
-- `id`: a string unique in the batch
-- `which`: a URL
-- `what`: a string naming the entity associated with the URL

-The batch as a whole also has three properties:
-- `id`: a string composed of ASCII letters and digits
-- `what`: a string describing the batch
-- `hosts`: an array of host objects

 Here is an example of a batch: